Colorful two-piercing theorem for boxes: Colorful Helly Theorem for two-piercing boxes in

-\begin{proof} If $k=0$, i.e, $(V_1,\dots, V_r)$ is pierceable by a unique diagonally opposite pair of vertices of $V$, then \textbf{Option-1} must be true.
-Because, otherwise we get a colorful $(r+1)$-tuple which is not pierceable by any diagonally opposite pair of vertices of $V$, a contradicting Condition (ii).
+\begin{proof} If $k=0$, that is, $(B_1, B_{2}, \dots, B_r)$ is pierceable by a unique diagonally opposite pair of vertices of $V$, then Option~\ref{result: 2pierceable} must be true.
+For otherwise, we get a colorful $(r+1)$-tuple which is not pierceable by any diagonally opposite pair of vertices of $V$, a contradiction to Condition~\ref{cond: hit_by_diag}.